 3 Reasons Pensacola Beach is the Best Choice

-There are a number of reasons Pensacola Beach won me over, these are just a few.
+There are a number of reasons Pensacola beaches won me over, these are just a few.

 1. All the beaches, half the crowds

 Compared to the big box stores, mega-resorts, and mini-golf courses of Destin, Ft.
-Walton Beach, and Panama City, Pensacola has the perfect balance of amenities and elbow room.
+Walton Beach, and Panama City, Pensacola beaches have the perfect balance of amenities and elbow room.